 Have you ever experienced pain when biting into something?
 Then you know how easy it can be to damage and even crack your tooth.
 We can make some small repairs with dental bonding, but more serious damage requires a dental crown in order to restore the health of your tooth.

-Edmonton dentists Dr. Jim Haymour, Dr. Everett Postill, and Dr. George Laschuk are highly skilled at the fabrication and placement of high quality dental crowns.
+Edmonton dentists Dr. Jim Haymour, Dr. Everett Postill, and Dr. George Laschuk are highly skilled at the fabrication and placement of high quality dental crowns and other dental services.

 What are Dental Crowns?